cescoffier/quarkus-openshift-workshop/docs/docs/transactions-orm.md

 ## Hero Entity

 To define a Panache entity, simply extend `PanacheEntity`, annotate it with `@Entity` and add your columns as public fields (no need to have getters and setters).
-Create a new java class under `src/main/java/io/quarkus/workshop/hero` and copy the following content:
+Create a new file called `Hero.java` under `src/main/java/io/quarkus/workshop/hero` and copy the following content:

 ```java linenums="1"
 {{ insert('hero-service/src/main/java/io/quarkus/workshop/hero/Hero.java', 'docEntityHero', ['docFindRandomHero']) }}